1. Project #Complexity

 Loose intergovernmental unions, as can be seen with the example of Belarus in-Between two regional integration projects, lead to complex horizontal competition among spatially adjacent post-sovereign entities.

-Being the major EU outpost to the rest of the world, Hamburg provided a litmus test to domestic sentiments during the The G20 Summit Between Self-globalizing States and Military Buildup and has further fuelled the delicate dichomy between an expectation for more autonomous European defense and the complex coordination of interests that impede it.
+Situated in the heart of North-Eastern Europe, the major EU outpost to the rest of the world, Hamburg provided a litmus test to domestic sentiments during the The G20 Summit Between Self-globalizing States and Military Buildup and has further fuelled the delicate dichomy between an expectation for more autonomous European defense and the complex coordination of interests that impede it.

 The Economic Consequences of the Western Protectionist Emancipation, exemplified by Brexit and US seccession from the tradional post-war multilateral institutions and arrangments, has further fuelled the legitimacy of alternative development institutions and trading blocks.